matheusjohannaraujo/continuum/docs/SchemasAndModels-EU.md

 > Configure the database in the `.env` file

-> The necessary dependencies for Eloquent ORM are: `composer require illuminate/database` and `composer require illuminate/events`
+> The necessary dependencies for Eloquent ORM are: `illuminate/events`, `illuminate/database` and `illuminate/support`

-> Dependencies already included in `composer.json`, just run the `composer install` command
+> To install the dependencies through composer, use the command: `composer db-require`

+> If you want to uninstall Eloquent ORM, use the command: `composer db-remove`

 ### Defining Schemas